An innovative 25-seat fine diner from an acclaimed chef, nestled in the heart of Yarraville.

-Navi is a small, but mighty production, with room for just 25 seats.
+It's a small, but mighty production, with a sleek dining room of just 25 seats.
 Here, Hills showcases his passion for top local produce, creative technique and unique flavour pairings via a five-course ($135) or eight-course ($170) tasting menu, celebrating an oft-changing lineup of small bites and with matched drink pairings on offer.
-An $95 four-course option is also be available on Wednesdays and Thursdays only.
+An $95 four-course option is also available if you fancy a Saturday lunch visit.

 The name Navi is a Cherokee word for 'local', paying homage to Hills' father's heritage and nodding to the fine diner's neighbourhood setting.
 A product of the chef-owner's diverse experience — he grew up on a farm and has worked at a slew of acclaimed restaurants — the kitchen's offerings aren't afraid to push the envelope and are sure to leave an impression.

-While the menu changes often, expect dishes like a black garlic and trout roe macaron, salt-baked Lakes Entrance bug with a citrus and chicken reduction, and scallops paired with nasturtium and yeast.
-During your eight courses, you may also come across kangaroo cured in sake lees (the residual yeast left after fermentation) and teamed with preserved flowers and karkalla, or smoked bonito, aged in beeswax and matched with sea vegetables and a roast bone and honey dashi.
+While the menu changes often, expect dishes like a black garlic and salmon roe macaron; rabbit teamed with truffle and jerusalem artichoke; and southern rock lobster served with celeriac and burnt butter.
+During your journey, you might also come across the likes of a signature snack pairing lamb prosciutto with anchovy, or smoked bonito aged in beeswax, then matched with sea vegetables and a roast bone and honey dashi.

-Hills' creative flair extend beyond the food, too.
-Also a Fine Arts graduate, he has crafted the restaurant's original plates and tableware, in organic tones to complement the industrial fitout.
+Hills' creative flair extend beyond the food, too — the Fine Arts graduate has also been known to craft original plates and tableware for Navi, in organic tones to complement the industrial fitout.